 SOC.6.1.4.A.15 Explain how and why it is important that people from diverse cultures collaborate to find solutions to community, state, national, and global challenges.
 SOC.6.1.4.D.13 Describe how culture is expressed through and influenced by the behavior of people.
-SOC.6.1.4.D.14 Trace how the American identity evolved over time.
 SOC.6.1.4.D.15 Explain how various cultural groups have dealt with the conflict between maintaining traditional beliefs and practices and adopting new beliefs and practices.
+SOC.6.1.4.D.18 Explain how an individual's beliefs, values, and traditions may reflect more than one culture.